Mina (Italian singer)

-Mina was banned from TV and radio in 1963 because her pregnancy and relationship with a married actor did not accord with the dominant Catholic and bourgeois morals.
+Mina was banned from TV and radio in 1963 because her pregnancy from and relationship with married actor Corrado Pani did not accord with the dominant Catholic and bourgeois morals.
 After the ban, the public broadcasting service RAI tried to continue to prohibit her songs, which were forthright in dealing with subjects such as religion, smoking and sex.
 Mina's cool act combined sex appeal with public smoking, dyed blonde hair, and shaved eyebrows to create a "bad girl" image.
+She gave up public appearances in 1978, but has continued to release popular albums and musical projects on a yearly basis to the present day.

-Mina's voice has distinctive timbre and great power.
+Mina's voice has a distinctive timbre and great power.
 Her main themes are anguished love stories performed in high dramatic tones.
 The singer combined classic Italian pop with elements of blues, R&B and soul music during the late 1960s, especially when she worked in collaboration with the singer-songwriter Lucio Battisti.
 Top Italian songwriters created material with large vocal ranges and unusual chord progressions to showcase her singing skills, particularly "Brava" by Bruno Canfora (1965) and the pseudo-serial "Se telefonando" by Ennio Morricone (1966).
 The latter song was covered by several performers abroad.
-Shirley Bassey carried Mina's ballad "Grande grande grande" to charts in the U.S., UK, and other English-speaking countries in 1973.
+Shirley Bassey carried Mina's ballad "Grande grande grande" to the charts in the U.S., UK, and other English-speaking countries in 1973.
 Mina's easy listening duet "Parole parole" was turned into a worldwide hit by Dalida and Alain Delon in 1974.
-In 1982 her disco single "Morirò per te" entered in the Billboard Hot Dance/Disco Top 100.
-Mina gave up public appearances in 1978 but has continued to release popular albums and musical projects on a yearly basis to the present day.
+Her 1982 disco single "Morirò per te" entered in the Billboard Hot Dance/Disco Top 100.

 Early life

-Mina Anna Mazzini was born into a working-class family in Busto Arsizio, Lombardy.
-The family moved to work in Cremona in her childhood.
+Mina Anna Mazzini was born into a working-class family in Busto Arsizio, in the region of Lombardy.
+The family moved to work in Cremona, Lombardy, in her childhood.
 She listened to American rock and roll and jazz records and was a frequent visitor at the Santa Tecla and the Taverna Messicana clubs of Milan, both known for promoting rock and roll.
-After finishing high school in 1958, she attended college where she majored in accounting.
+After finishing high school in 1958, she attended college, where she majored in accounting.